ExtraSe7ent/Robot-SLAM/README.md

 # Robot An Ninh — Security Robot with SLAM & Autonomous Navigation

 A DIY security robot built on ROS 2 Humble featuring real-time SLAM mapping, LiDAR-based odometry, IMU fusion, autonomous navigation, and a web-based control dashboard.
-The system runs across two compute layers: a Raspberry Pi 4 for hardware interfacing, and a separate computer (Ubuntu VM) for heavy SLAM and Nav2 algorithms.
+The system runs across two compute layers: a Raspberry Pi 4 for hardware interfacing, and a separate computer (Ubuntu 22) for heavy SLAM and Nav2 algorithms.

 ---